AnthonySteele/anthonysteele.github.io/AgainstAutomapper.md

 So you disagree, and like AutoMapper, and we can do different things, what's the problem?
 The issue comes when I have to maintain code damaged by AutoMapper.
 Or when lack of AutoMapper is assumed to be a defect and not a virtue.

+Or when a Junior developer says

+> I've seen a lot of logic stuffed into AutoMapper.
+It becomes this weird magic thing that is very hard to understand.
+Especially as a junior dev.

 The next person to review a Pull Request with the suggestion that "_you must use AutoMapper for this!_" will be directed to this essay, in the hope that they might learn something.
 AutoMapper is very much optional.

 ## Links